-If you've got an existing iPhone that you own outright, you do have a way to lessen the sting of those no-doubt premium prices, by selling off your existing handset, or trading it in for value off the new phone cost.
-There's a number of ways to do this, with varying degrees of difficulty and reward as a result.
+If you've got an existing iPhone that you own outright, you do have a way to lessen the sting of these premium prices by selling off your existing handset or trading it in for value off the new phone cost.
+There are a number of ways to do this, with varying degrees of difficulty and reward as a result.

-Before you start, you've got to be realistic about what you're likely to get for your handset.
+Before you start pricing out trade-in options, you've got to be realistic about what you're likely to get for your handset.
 First and foremost, you've got to realistically assess the condition of your existing iPhone.

 Is the screen perfectly intact or are there chips or breaks?
 Is the bodywork pristine or scratched?
 Do you still have the box and accessories or are you selling just the phone itself?